NeRF-DetS: Enhanced Adaptive Spatial-wise Sampling and View-wise Fusion Strategies for NeRF-based Indoor Multi-view 3D Object Detection: Method

-In our approach, the unfixed Multi-level Sampling-Adaptive Network structure is employed, we utilize previously sampled information to predict the positions of subsequent samples.
-This process aims to supplement the missing information in the original sample positions and enable the entire feature volume to efficiently capture spatially relevant information, even in scenarios with low sampling resolution.
-Our method incorporates an adaptive sampling process that adapts to the missing information in space.
-Through a two-level process, we obtain the final feature volume $V_{s}^2$.
-This feature volume is then passed into our detection head, which generates the final predictions for classification, location, and centerness by classification, regression and centerness convolution layers respectively.
-To make sure that every layer learns the right semantic and contributes to predicting better sample offsets, we supervise the predicted results of each layer.
+Using the adaptive sampling strategy in \textit{PASS}, we leverage sampled features from the previous layer to predict the sampling points of the subsequent layer.
+This iterative process aims to supplement the information missed at the original sampling points and allows the entire feature volume to efficiently capture spatially relevant information, even in scenarios with low sampling resolution.
+In our approach, we utilize two layers of \textit{PASS} to obtain the final feature volume $V_{s}^2$.
+This feature volume is then passed into our detection head, which generates the final predictions for classification, location, and centerness through convolution layers.